Mihaugoku/fg-input-visualizer/README.md

 ## Issues

 As i've said, this is a work-in-progress.
 If you find any bugs, please report them.
 You may raise a Github issue, contact me on Discord, or if you want, create a pull request.

+I do understand that there will be issues with the program.
+Please, feel free to report them to me, i'll make sure to do my best to fix them ASAP.